turtletuber/parm/apps/names-not-numbers/README.md

 * include real names of the dead
 * change styling to 'Times New Roman'
-* include github link for contributors
-* include email link to report deaths, obituaries
+* include github link for contributors include email link to report deaths, obituaries
 * include photos, birth and death date, location of the dead

+Stretch Roadmap:
+* leave flowers
+* track visitors
+* see more